 At night when things seemed dark, I only had God to call out to.

-I trust this is part of His plan.
+I trust this was part of His plan.
 He had me in that place for a reason.

 Divorce causes one (and everyone left behind) to believe that they are unworthy of love.